tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - likely related to how players are set to dead, and that drop() messes with it
     - status:
         - still a bug

+- Player jumps really high at the start of a slope:
+  - How to replicate:
+    - Quite inconsistent.
+    - stand at the bottom of any slope
+    - walk towards it
+    - right before you walk up it, you press jump
+    - player flies to the sky
+  - reason:
+    - grounded is set to false when the amount of collisions is above 1, and when the player jumps, if the player has two collisions, jumps, and then has one collision for a while, then the player can add jumps to their jump
+    - player is at the start of a slope, colliding with both the ground and the slope
+    - the player jumps, grounded set to false
+    - the player leaves the ground, still collision with the slope, grounded cound is set to 1 and grounded is set to true
+    - the player can jump again adding forces to the jump that is already happening.
+  - status:
+    - fixed
+    - added a small timer to the jump so that the player can jump can't jump right after they jumped (0.05 seconds)

 ## Manuel Tests

 - Player can jump up through platforms